JPTGamesAndApps/ShresthaFiles/README.md

 * Alt+Right - Go Forward
 * Alt+Up - Go Up

-This repo does not contain any source code!
+This repo does not contain source code for Shrestha Files!